Taibur-Rahaman/trash/ex-Jn.md

 | Vietnam | 5–7% | 0.35–0.36 | Low poverty with relatively equal growth pattern |
 | Thailand | 6–8% | 0.43–0.45 | Low poverty but relatively high inequality |

-**Bar chart reading:**
-Bangladesh’s poverty bar is lower than Nepal’s and somewhat better than India’s in the chart, but far above Vietnam and Thailand.
-On inequality, Bangladesh’s Gini bar (~0.50) is the **highest in the group**, above Thailand (~0.44) and well above India and Nepal (~0.33–0.37).
+In the bar charts, Bangladesh’s poverty rate sits below Nepal’s and somewhat below India’s, but well above Vietnam and Thailand.
+On the Gini, Bangladesh’s bar (~0.50) is the highest in the group—above Thailand and clearly above India and Nepal.

-**Policy lesson:** Bangladesh has outperformed some neighbours on poverty reduction but underperforms on **inclusive distribution**.
-Vietnam’s experience suggests that agricultural productivity, export manufacturing jobs, and public investment in basic services can reduce poverty without letting the Gini exceed 0.40.
+Bangladesh has done better than some neighbours at cutting poverty over time, but worse at keeping distribution fair.
+Vietnam shows that strong farm output, export factories, and spending on basic services can hold poverty low without letting inequality run toward 0.50.

 ---